 An Introduction to Roscommon Town

 Sligo (in Irish Sligeach or Shligigh) is the Connacht county named after the many shellfish, mussles and cockles found in local waters.
-The land mass comprises 1,795 square kilometres, with (according to the census of 2011) as much as 65,393 inhabitants - around 19% more than just twenty years ago.
-County town is Sligo Town, the county numberplates reads SO.
+The land mass comprises 710 square miles, with (according to the census of 2016) as many as 65,535 inhabitants - around 19% more than just twenty years ago.
+Sligo's county town is Sligo Town, and the county license plates read SO.

-The nicknames of the county are manifold ... inhabitants are known as “Herring Pickers” (with a nod to the rich fishing grounds just offshore), teams within the GAA are also known as “zebras” or “magpies” (they are using a black and white teamkit).
-More geared towards tourism are the nicknames “Yeats County” (hinting at the whole Yeats family, but mainly poet William Butler Yeats) or “the Land of Heart’s Desire” (after a Yeats poem).
+There are so many nicknames for the county that it is hard to know where to begin.
+Sligo inhabitants are known as “Herring Pickers” (with a nod to the rich fishing grounds just offshore), and its teams within the GAA are also known as “zebras” or “magpies” because they wear a black and white uniform.
+The nicknames that are more geared towards tourism include “Yeats County” (hinting at the whole Yeats family, but mainly poet William Butler Yeats) or “the Land of Heart’s Desire” (after a Yeats poem).

 The top sights of Connacht?
-That might sound strange.
-After all, "to Hell or to Connacht" was Cromwell's alternative for Catholics ... the province was long regarded as the backwater of all backwaters.
-Today this translates as "unspoilt by mass tourism".
-Nature, ancient monuments and small-scale attractions are the norm, with only few tourist towns and caravan parks thrown in.
-This is the part of Ireland to take everything easy in.
+That might sound strange considering Cromwell's threat to Catholics was "to Hell or to Connacht" and the province was long regarded as the backwater of all backwaters.
+Today this actually means that most of the wild landscape is unspoiled by mass tourism.
+Nature, ancient monuments and small-scale attractions are the norms, with only few tourist towns and caravan parks thrown in.
+This is the part of Ireland to see the great variety that the country has to offer at a slower pace.

 Sligo and Area

 A splendid Neo-Gothic pile in the middle of nowhere, once designed as a family home, then taken over by Belgian nuns fleeing the First World War.
 The nuns opened an exclusive school for girls (now closed) and a small part of Kylemore Abbey (and grounds) to visitors.
-Visitors will find one of the most famous views of Ireland (the abbey seen across the lake), a well-stocked souvenir and craft shop and a good (if sometimes very full) restaurant.
+This remains one of the top places to see in Ireland, and visitors will find one of the most famous views of Ireland (the abbey seen across the lake), a well-stocked souvenir and craft shop and a good (if sometimes very full) restaurant.

 Every visitor to Connacht should at least see Croagh Patrick, Ireland's holy mountain.
-And if you are able, and willing, you might want to climb it as well.
+And if you are able and willing, you might want to climb it as well.
 The saint stayed up on the peak for 40 days and 40 nights, fasting, but normally a day will suffice for the ordinary tourist or pilgrim.
 The views are magnificent in good weather.
-Also visit the nearby town of Louisburgh.
+You shoul also visit the nearby town of Louisburgh.
 Head for the Granuaile Visitor Centre, especially if you have kids - the story of "Pirate Queen" Grace O'Malley (c.
 1530 to c.
 1603) is stirring stuff!

 Technically still an island, Achill is now linked to the mainland by a short, sturdy bridge.
-It is also a favourite holiday haunt for those seeking unspoilt countryside, peace and quiet.
-Which in turn makes it quite busy in summer.
-Local attractions include miles of beaches, the former holiday home of German writer Heinrich Böll, a deserted village, an abandoned quartz mine and spectacular cliffs and mountains.
-Local roads can, however, be daunting ... better not look down the side if you are driving near the cliffs!
+It is also a favorite holiday haunt for those seeking unspoiled countryside, peace, and quiet.
+On the flipside, all of this means that Achill is quite busy in summer.
+Local attractions include miles of beaches, the former holiday home of German writer Heinrich Böll, a deserted village, an abandoned quartz mine , and spectacular cliffs and mountains.
+Local roads can, however, be daunting and it is better not look down the side if you are driving near the cliffs!

 The Connemara National Park